-Calendar
+ARTICLE 18 Calendar

 The calendar(s) for each program in the Early Childhood Education Division will be published at least two (2) weeks prior to the commencement of the program.
-All holiday and recess periods in the K-12 Master Agreement will apply to Early Childhood Education programs.
+All district holiday and recess periods will apply to WWEA-ECE.